raccoongang/EdxAdaptXBlock/README.md

   * *ps* - probability student makes a mistake even if they does know the skill
   * *threshold* - value which should be reached to make skill be set as learned

-- **skills**: course's skills related to every certain problem, default problems list is `["center", "shape", "spread", "x axis", "y axis", "h to d", "d to h", "histogram", "None"]`
+- **Course skills list**: course's skills related to every certain problem, default problems list is `["center", "shape", "spread", "x axis", "y axis", "h to d", "d to h", "histogram", "None"]`
 - **Edx Adapt API base URL**: Base URL for Edx Adapt API you're going to work with, e.g. `https://edx-adapt.example.com:443/api/v1`.
 Ask your Edx Adapt provider for details.

 ## Student registration flow